MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-code-coverage-results-v1.md

 <!-- :::remarks::: -->
 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+:::moniker range=">azure-pipelines-2022.1"

+> [!IMPORTANT]
+> This task is deprecated.
+Users are recommended to switch to task version 2*.
+For more details, see [https://devblogs.microsoft.com/devops/new-pccr-task](New version of Publish Code Coverage Results task).

+:::moniker-end

 > [!NOTE]
 > See [New version of Publish Code Coverage Results task](https://devblogs.microsoft.com/devops/new-pccr-task/) on the [Azure DevOps blog](https://devblogs.microsoft.com/devops/) for information about the new features in V2 of the Publish Code Coverage Results task, and migrating from V1 to V2.